6 Best Apps To Learn Turkish As A Beginner

 Clozemaster - Best for Context-Based Learning

 Clozemaster takes a unique approach to Turkish by throwing you straight into real sentences with missing words you need to fill in.
-The app pulls from a massive database of sentence pairs, so you’re learning Turkish the way it’s actually used.
-It's particularly effective for Turkish because you can see those complex word transformations and case endings in action.
+The app draws from a huge database of sentence pairs, so you learn Turkish the way it's actually used rather than from isolated word lists.
+That works well for a language like Turkish, because you get to see the complex word transformations and case endings in action instead of reading about them.

 Best Feature: The cloze-deletion format shows you exactly how Turkish grammar patterns work